cronvel/terminal-kit/doc/high-level.md

 	  that is used for the completion (notice: some options are overwritten: 'y' and 'exitOnUnexpectedKey')
 	* autoCompleteHint `boolean` if true (default: false) use the hintStyle to write the auto-completion preview at the right of the input
-	* keyBindings `Object` overide default key bindings, object's keys are Terminal-kit key names, the value is the action (string).
+	* keyBindings `Object` overide default key bindings, object's keys are Terminal-kit key names, the value is the action (string)
 	* tokenHook `Function( token , isEndOfInput , previousTokens , term , config )` this is a hook called for each token of the input, where:
 	  	* token `String` is the current token